![]() |

 Reference:

-Gerry send me some interesting information that connects to some interesting people:
+Gerry sent me some interesting information that connects to some interesting people:

 Hi,